bilind/uodcp/uodtemplates/sphinx_rtd_theme-master/demo_docs/source/page.rst

 ``Body``
 ````````

-	The page content.
-Text, images, videos and documents can be inserted.
+	The page content can have text, images, videos and documents.

 	.. image:: static/page_content_body.jpg